The Best Of Puerto Rico in 4 Days Itinerary

 Caribe Hilton (High-end)

-Caribe Hilton just recently reopened after renovating from Hurricane Maria.
+Caribe Hilton was recently renovated and the property looks beautiful.
 Their property includes a private beachfront on 17 acres of tropical gardens.
 Its unique location is perfect for beach lovers!
 Check prices here!

 Hotel El Convento (Mid-High)

 Known as one of the most Instagramable hotels, Hotel El Convento is located right in Old San Juan.
 Here you are within walking distance to everything in the Old City and 15 minutes from the airport.
 Check prices here!

 The Condado overlooks both the lagoon and the Atlantic Ocean with 4 onsite swimming pools.
 Considered a high-end 4 Star hotel.
 Check prices here!

 The Dreamcatcher ( Low Moderate)